Bab Al Bahrain - Manama

 Manama Souq

-One of the largest mosques in the world, located about 10 minutes away, offering guided tours and stunning Islamic architecture
+One of the world's largest mosques, about 10 minutes away by car, offering guided tours for visitors

 Bahrain National Museum

-Premier cultural institution showcasing 6,000 years of Bahraini history, located along the waterfront about 15 minutes away
+The country's premier cultural institution showcasing 6,000 years of Bahraini history, located along the waterfront

 Tips & Advice